techn0man1ac/ToxicCommentClassification/README.md

 - Insult
 - Identity Hate

-# 🖥 Data Science

 The primary datasets (`train.csv`, `test.csv`, and `sample_submission.csv`) are loaded into [Pandas](https://pandas.pydata.org/) `DataFrames`.
 After that make [Exploratory Data Analysis](https://github.com/techn0man1ac/ToxicCommentClassification/blob/main/Data_science/data_science.ipynb) of dataframes and obtained the following results:

+![Data toxic distribution ](https://raw.githubusercontent.com/techn0man1ac/ToxicCommentClassification/refs/heads/main/IMGs/dataToxicDistribution.png)

 As you can seen from the data analysis, there is an `imbalance of classes` in the ratio of 1 to 10 (toxic/non-toxic).

-![Data toxic distribution ](https://raw.githubusercontent.com/techn0man1ac/ToxicCommentClassification/refs/heads/main/IMGs/dataToxicDistribution.png)

 Distribution of classes: